Hialeah, Florida: Economy

 The city of Hialeah is a commercial center in Miami-Dade County.
 The city is host to many national retailers.

-Hialeah is also home to vibrant community of mom-and-pop stores.
-These shops have successfully competed against national name brand retailers, outfitters, and franchises.
-In order to remain competitive national businesses have altered their traditional business strategy to meet the demands of the local community.
-Supermarkets operate on the city's main streets including those which cater to Latin American and Hispanic clientele.
+Hialeah has many mom-and-pop stores and supermarkets operating on the city's main streets, including those which cater to Latin American and Hispanic clientele.

 While most of the manufacturing and cloth industries that made Hialeah an industrial city in the 1970s–1980s have disappeared, new electronics and technology businesses have reinvigorated the local economy.
 Westland Mall contains over 100 stores and several restaurants.
 Telemundo, the second largest Spanish-language TV network in the United States, was headquartered at 2340 West 8th Avenue in Hialeah until 2018.

 Parks and recreation

 In March 2009, it was announced that a $40–$90 million restoration project was set to begin within the year on the Hialeah Park Race Track.
 On May 7, 2009, the Florida legislature agreed to a deal with the Seminole Tribe of Florida that allowed Hialeah Park to operate slot machines and run Quarter Horse races.
 The historic racetrack reopened on November 28, 2009, but only for Quarter Horse races.
 The park installed slot machines in January 2010 as part of a deal to allow for two calendar seasons of racing.
 The races went on all the way until February 2, 2010.
 Only a portion of the park has been restored, and an additional $30 million will be needed to complete this first phase of the project.
 The full transformation is expected to cost $1 billion since the plan includes a complete redevelopment of the surrounding area including the construction of an entertainment complex to include a hotel, restaurants, casinos, stores and a theater.
 In June 2010 concerns were raised over the preservation of Hialeah Park's historical status, as the planned development threatens to hurt Hialeah Park's status as a National Historic Landmark.